-The Sustainability Plan was designed to be adaptable and capable of adjusting to changing conditions and the dynamic drought environment over the last five years has tested that adaptability.
+The Sustainability Plan was designed to be adaptable and capable of adjusting to changing conditions.
+The recent historic drought and wildfires in the Lake Cachuma watershed have tested that adaptability.
 Looking back and reflecting on progress the District has made implementing specific initiatives included in the Sustainability Plan and subsequent Progress Reports, as well as evaluating how approaches for meeting the fundamental principles of this Plan have shifted, allows the District to move forward more effectively.

-Looking to the next five years, the District Sustainability Plan will continue to adapt and grow.
+Looking forward, the District Sustainability Plan will continue to adapt and grow.
 We cannot know for certain what the future may bring, but the opportunity to reduce the environmental impact of operations, minimize costs, enhance water supply reliability and emergency preparedness, and keep customers informed remains a key component of fulfilling the District’s mission of providing quality water at a reasonable cost well into the future.